dtmilano/CulebraTester2-client/docs/DefaultApi.md

 # **culebra_info_get**
 > CulebraInfo culebra_info_get()

-Gets information about this app
+Gets information about this app.

-Gets information about this app
+Gets information about this app.

 ### Example
 ```python